Alcohol and Sleep: The Surprising Truth About How Drinking Impacts Your Rest

 Insomnia is a sleep disorder that makes it harder to get to sleep or stay asleep.
 Obstructive sleep apnea and lack of REM sleep are considered difficulties in staying asleep, meaning that alcohol use can lead to insomnia.

-While heavy alcohol use causes a less-obvious form of insomnia, the more classic form of insomnia, where it is more difficult to fall asleep, is more commonly connected with alcohol withdrawal.
+While heavy alcohol use causes a less obvious form of insomnia, alcohol withdrawal is connected to the more classic form of insomnia, where it is more difficult to fall asleep.

 Alcohol Withdrawal Insomnia